ralphmagayon2/project-learning/readme.md

-# Hello, journey to javascript with small projects.
+# Hello, journey to html, css, javascript with small projects.